Pay & Entitlements

 Official rate lookup

 Enter your overseas location, rank, years of service, and dependency status to see your current COLA amount.
-Rates update each pay period.
+Rates can change as often as twice monthly.

 Overseas COLA compensates service members stationed at OCONUS locations where the cost of living exceeds the average CONUS.
 Unlike CONUS COLA, OCONUS COLA is non-taxable.